jaychan0125/README-Generator/Develop/qREADME.md

 # ReadMe Generator ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-🦝🦝🦝 \nHello!
-Welcome to my readme generator! \nPlease answer the prompts, \nand a readme will be generated for you! \nYay!! \n🦝🦝🦝
+🦝🦝🦝 Hello!
+Welcome to my readme generator!
+Please answer the prompts, and a readme will be generated for you!
+Yay!! 🦝🦝🦝